Great Artesian Basin bore on Bollards Lagoon Station in the Australia Corner Country

 Evidence abounds in the outback, of difficulties overcome through personal enterprise and ingenuity, rather than expectations of a hand-out or entitlement.

-Social events reach a new dimension leading to loyalty, courtesy and respect for leadership of the day (no matter how bad), a quality less apparent in the city.
+Social events reach a new dimension leading to loyalty, courtesy and respect for leadership of the day (no matter how bad), a quality less apparent in city disturbances.

-While the pace of life may seem more relaxed, evidence of hard work and application, humbly delivered are widely apparent.
+While the pace of life may seem more relaxed, evidence of hard work and application, humbly committed are widely apparent.

 Bridge the divide through a journey to the Corner Country